sayanarijit/fzf.xplr/README.md

 Features
 --------

-- If a file is selected, xplr will focuse on it, if a directory is selected, xplr will cd into it.
+- If a file is selected, xplr will focus on it, if a directory is selected, xplr will cd into it.
 - Search is done on the filtered sorted paths via xplr.